imyu37/glassplotter/README.md

 ![MDI](image/Screenshot_MDI.png)

 ## Overview
-GlassPlotter is an open source, desktop glass map viewer.
-This application is capable of visualizing Abbe diagram, plotting property curves and showing datasheets.
-It aims to be useful for daily work of diverse optical designers.
+GlassPlotter is an open source, desktop glass map viewer which is capable of visualizing Abbe diagram, plotting property curves and showing datasheets, etc. It aims to be useful for daily work of diverse optical designers.

 ## Key Features